AppleBreak1/Z490-Vision-D-Customac/README.md

         - Set DisableIoMapper to false
         - Drop OEM DMAR Table in config.plist
         - Inject modified DMAR Table(Reserved Memory Regions removed) in Config.plist
+        - IOPCIFamily.kext patch is required for WiFi and I219 ethernet to function (Only for Ventura 13.3 or higher - See the macOS Ventura note section)

 - USBWakeFixup.kext (Works with SSDT-USBW.
 Causes Bluetooth issue in Monterey or Higher; thus set minkernel to 19.0 and max kernel to 20.9.9)